Effect-TS/effect/docs/modules/TArray.ts.md

 ## fromIterable

-Makes a new `TArray` initialized with provided iterable.
+Creates a new `TArray` from an iterable collection of values.

 **Signature**